-Since our inpatient experience emphasizes the care of acutely ill patients and complex medical problems, we have developed our outpatient program to maintain the breadth of experience internists need.
+Since our inpatient experience emphasizes the care of acutely ill patients and complex medical problems, we have developed our outpatient program to maintain the breadth of experience internists need and resemble the experience of an internist practicing in a real-world outpatient environment.
 One-third of resident training time is spent in a variety of outpatient settings.
-Residents have experience in all of our department's adult general medicine clinics.
-Each clinic facility is new and designed optimally for both patient care and resident education.
-The two clinics have different patient populations and residents spend time in both of the clinics.

 While on inpatient teaching service rotations residents' clinic afternoons occur in rotation with the admitting schedule so that a resident is neither post-call nor admitting patients on a clinic day.
 The clinic schedule also assures that G1s and G2s from the same teaching service team are in clinic on separate afternoons.
 This allows each resident to have a clinic session that is uninterrupted by calls concerning inpatients on their team.

 G1 residents have a separate outpatient block that includes individualized training and experience in general internal medicine at our ANGMA-COC clinic as well as experience in outpatient subspecialty clinics.
-The rotation also includes education in chemical dependency and experience working in a transitional care unit (TCU) setting, as well as palliative care.
-In addition to outpatient subspeciatly experience, G1 residents spend 2 weeks in the emergency department.
+The rotation also includes education in chemical dependency and experience working in a transitional care unit (TCU) setting.
+In addition to outpatient subspecialty experience, G1 residents spend 2 weeks in the emergency department.

 G3 residents participate extensively in outpatient medicine during the various required subspecialty rotations.
 They also have an outpatient block rotation at ANGMA-COC, which is a combination of dermatology, and general medicine patients who have conditions that require them to be seen relatively urgently.
 A variety of other outpatient experiences may also be pursued during elective time in the G2 and G3 years.